-- The Fund investment management arrangements were last reviewed in 2006/07.
+- 1. The Fund investment management arrangements were last reviewed in 2006/07.
 The Pension Fund Panel appointed RCM for Global Equities, Lazards for UK Equities and Royal London Asset Management (RLAM) for UK Corporate Bonds and the transition to the new arrangements was completed in April 2007.
 The three specialised managers have also been set out-performance targets of 2.0% pa for Lazard and RCM and 1.0% pa for RLAM against their selected benchmarks. - 2.
-The Fund's investments as at 31st March 2011 continued to be managed by Lazard, RCM and RLAM, acting under the direction of the Pension Fund Panel.
-The Market Value of the investments managed by each fund manager at 31st March 2011 was £248M, £218M and £182M respectively based on the Custodian BNYM valuation.
-The asset classification by sector shown in the accounts for 2010/11 is provided by the Custodian, this is consistent with the figures in 2009/10. - 3.
-The proportion of the externally managed assets held by the fund managers as at 31st March 2011 compared to the target allocation are:
+The Fund's investments as at 31st March 2012 continued to be managed by Lazard, RCM and RLAM, acting under the direction of the Pension Fund Panel.
+The Market Value of the investments managed by each fund manager at 31st March 2012 was £254m, £222m and £200m respectively based on the Custodian BNYM valuation.
+The asset classification by sector shown in the accounts for 2011/12 is provided by the Custodian, this is consistent with the figures in 2010/11. - 3.
+The proportion of the externally managed assets held by the fund managers as at 31st March 2012 compared to the target allocation are:

-Proportion held Target allocation
+Proportion 2011/12 Proportion 2010/11 Target Allocation

-LAZARD 38% 42%
+Lazard 37% 38% 42%

-RCM 34% 33%
+RCM 33% 34% 33%

-RLAM 28% 25%
+RLAM 30% 28% 25%

-- 4. Investment transactions for the Fund, excluding cash instruments, amounted to: sales £222M (2009/10 £272M) and purchases £242M (2009/10 £316M).
+4. Investment transactions for the Fund, excluding cash instruments, are shown below.
 Transaction costs are included in the cost of purchases and sale proceeds.
 Transaction costs charged directly to the scheme include fees, commissions, stamp duty and other fees.
-Transaction costs incurred during the year amounted to £961k (2009/10 £766k).
 In addition to the transaction costs disclosed above, indirect costs are incurred through the bid-offer spread on investments within pooled investment vehicles.
-The amount of indirect costs is not separately provided to the scheme. - 5.
-Securities which exceed 5% of an asset class or type of security are shown below.
-There are no securities which exceed 5% of net assets.
+The amount of indirect costs is not separately provided to the scheme.